We don’t always think about making our home safer but it’s one of the most important things we can do for ourselves and our family.

 With us being in a new home, something Kidde made me realize is that we needed to make an emergency plan and do an emergency audit of our home.
 Elias has been talking about safety at school and it has amazed me how much he “gets it.”

 We have been in our new home four months and had never tested the installed fire alarms.
 YIKES!
 Both functioned properly, thank goodness.
 Did you know that you are supposed to have smoke detectors in every room bedroom?
 We only have them in the upstairs and downstairs hallway and definitely will be getting more for the bedrooms.

 Kidde offers worry-free alarms that detect both smoke AND carbon monoxide, which I think is brilliant.
 Their alarms also only use one battery for the life of the alarm to provide 24/7 fire safety protection, eliminating annoying low battery chirps and battery replacement.
 The alarms also have location-based attributes listed on the packages, making it easy to select the right alarm for the right area of your home.
 You can find these alarms at lots of stores including Home Depot.
-If you are in Nashville, you should go to the Safety Store at Monroe Carell Jr. Childen’s Hospital – they have all smoke and carbon monoxide alarms 50% off for the month of January.
+If you are in Nashville, you should go to the Safety Store at Monroe Carell Jr. Children’s Hospita.

 A few safety tips from Kidde:

 - Create an emergency exit plan with two escape routes and a designated meeting place outside the home, and have your family practice it at least every six months.
-(Download a free family emergency preparedness plan here.)
+(Sign up to get a free family emergency preparedness plan here.)